BlueVoice

 Role-based design is as much about what you hide as what you show.

-The superadmin experience wasn't just about adding features — it was about making sure those features didn't bleed into the admin experience.
+The superadmin experience wasn't just about adding features.
+It was about making sure those features didn't bleed into the admin experience.
 Progressive disclosure and role-gating kept both interfaces clean.

 03